 - Refrain from taking more than the recommended dosage.
 If it occurs due to negligence, seek medical help at once.

-- You should drink more amounts of water while taking this medicine as it may help in reducing your chances of experiencing any side effects.
+- You should drink lots of water while taking this medicine as it may help in reducing your chances of experiencing any side effects.

-- If any allergies are reported after taking medicine, you must stop at once.
+- If any allergies are experienced after taking the medicine, you must stop taking it at once.

-Here are some questions that have been answered for you:
+Here are some questions related to taking this medication that have been answered for you:

-Your baby’s internal organs get formed in the first trimester of pregnancy, and if any kind of medicine with potential side effects is consumed during this time, it may cause birth defects in babies.
+Your baby’s internal organs get formed in the first trimester of pregnancy.
+If any kind of medicine with potential side effects is consumed during this time, it may cause congenital disabilities in babies.
 However, there is no scientific evidence available that states any probable birth defects in babies after mothers have been prescribed acyclovir in the second or third trimester of pregnancy.

 2. Can Consumption of Acyclovir During Pregnancy Cause Behaviour and Learning Issues in a Child?